 The Tumbaga climb is notorious for its 20-degree incline, while the Tamayo climb for its 25-degree incline.

 Along the racecourse, stoked vultures tried to cheer the participants up as they negotiated the double-track, uphill racecourse.

 The TOM organizers did not include the king of the mountain (KOM) point nor a sprint point for this particular four-stage amateur road cycling race.

-The participants had turned the corner upon reaching Diokno Highway (Payapa Rd).
+The participants had turned the corner and finally got a buzz upon reaching Diokno Highway (Payapa Rd).
 The Payapa Rd. made way for a downhill racing en route to Nasugbu, after busting a killer ascent in Calaca.

 Meanwhile, Franzia Wine’s Eloiza Regaliza, a women’s category partaker, figured in a collision with another rider as both riders made headway in the race.
 The wipeout came about in Calaca, Batangas, as she lost control of the handlebar shortly after getting refreshment.

 Continually, as the contenders went across the downslope gradient on Nasugbu Highway, going to Lian Municipality, they sped up trying to clinch the respective overall leadership in the general classification.
 Race leaders and chasers attacked and redlined at about 70 kph, overlapping seemingly scattered categories.